-To the Directors of Catholic Healthcare Limited
+To: the Directors of Catholic Healthcare Limited

-I declare that, to the best of my knowledge and belief, in relation to the audit of Catholic Healthcare Limited for the financial year ended 30 June 2022 there have been:
+I declare that, to the best of my knowledge and belief, in relation to the audit for the financial year ended 30 June 2023 there have been:

 - i. no contraventions of the auditor independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.